kojix2/cry-wasm/README.md

 1. The compiled byte_code is read, and an instance of Wasmer/Wasmtime is created.
 1. The target methods are dynamically redefined to call Wasmer/Wasmtime functions.

-## Limitations
+## Usage

-- Cry::Wasm only allows you to define functions, not Crystal methods.
+### It define crystal functions, not Crystal methods

 - Default arguments, keyword arguments, and block arguments are not available.
-  - Instance variables and class variables are not available.
+- Instance variables and class variables are not available on the top level function.
-- Garbage collection is not supported and is unlikely to be supported in the future.
+- To use your own Crystal class, use `cry_load(path)` to pre-load your crystal source code.

-## Type conversion
+### Type conversion

-### Arguments - Ruby --> Crystal
+#### Arguments ( Ruby --> Crystal )

 | Ruby class       | Crystal class                                                                                                             |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------- |